conoroshea1996/elderJsTest/src/routes/blog/applicants-summer-jobs.md

 ---
-title: "What applicants need to know about Summer and seasonal hiring"
+title: 'What applicants need to know about Summer and seasonal hiring'
-date: "2018-06-06"
+date: '2018-06-06'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "applicants-summer-jobs"
+slug: 'applicants-summer-jobs'
-seoTitle: "Summer jobs - What applicants need to know about seasonal jobs"
+seoTitle: 'Summer jobs - What applicants need to know about seasonal jobs'
-seoDescription: "Finding seasonal jobs is no easy task for applicants.
-We have created a guide to help you find summer jobs - read our tips!"
+seoDescription: 'Finding seasonal jobs is no easy task for applicants.
+We have created a guide to help you find summer jobs - read our tips!'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/photo-1459314079206-9970f36c7784.jpg"
+coverImage: '/images/photo-1459314079206-9970f36c7784.jpg'
 ---

 _Summer can be a quiet season for recruiters, but that does not mean you cannot find the perfect temporary role or get your foot in the door as a graduate.
 Here is what you need to know to land great summer jobs._